doctrine/doctrine-website/source/contribute.rst

 - refactorings, unless they are necessary for a bugfix.
 This is to avoid unnecessary risks.
+- dependency bumps if they lead to code simplifications;
 - new deprecations - read our :ref:`Dedicated policy
   <./policies/deprecation>` to figure out
   how to contribute those.